cdapio/cdap/docs/developer-guide/source/operations.rst

 Non-Interactive Mode
 --------------------

-To run the Shell Client in non-interactive mode, run the ``cdap`` executable, passing the command you want executed as the argument.
+To run the CLI in non-interactive mode, run the ``cdap`` executable, passing the command you want executed as the argument.
 For example, to list all applications currently deployed to Reactor, execute this::

   cdap list apps